gravio-la/ereignis-metadata-framework/packages/core-utils/README.md

 A collection of utility functions used across the Graviola project.
 This package provides common helper functions for string manipulation, data transformation, date handling, and more.

+## Guidelines

+Functions added to this package should not have any dependecies or be already provided by lodash.
+(A negative example would be `camelCaseToTitleCase` which is provided by lodash or `ellipsis` which is provided by `lodash.truncate` but for historical reasons its still in this package and will be removed in the future.)

+Also these functions are intendet to be used in the browser and in node.js.

 ## Installation

 ```bash